 7 reasons to eat garlic every day

-Here are just a few of its benefits.
+Here are a few of its advantages.

 1. Possibly strengthens the immune system and helps to cope with colds